 1. Prioritizing Quantity Over Quality

-It’s tempting to onboard every influencer or affiliate who signs up for your program because you want to scale up quickly.
+It’s tempting to onboard every affiliate marketer who signs up for your program because you want to scale quickly.
 After all, more affiliates should equal more sales, right?

 Not quite.